28 Different Types of Fasteners

 Plain Washer

-These washers are used to keep components separate from nuts and bolts.
-They aid in the preservation of surface coatings.
-They also increase the surface area of the material, spreading the load.
+These washers keep components separate from nuts and bolts, aid in preserving surface coatings, and increase the surface area of the material, spreading the load.

 In addition, Washers are fasteners used in conjunction with nuts and bolts.
 Also, they’re commonly found beneath joints, bolts, and axle bearings.

-Also, Washers serve a variety of purposes, including reducing friction.
-They also aid in eliminating leaks and the isolation of various components.
+Washers also serve various purposes, including reducing friction.
+They aid in eliminating leaks and isolating various components.

 Spring Washer